fedidcg/LightweightFedCM/README.md

 ```

 The browser sees there is no credential in the credential store that would work for `example.com`.
-So it falls back and opens the `loginURL` in a tab of the RP's choosing.
+So it falls back and opens the `loginURL`.
+The RP can choose whether to open this URL in a pop-up or via a redirect.
-Since it is not specified, we assume the current tab.
+The API defaults to redirecting the user to the `loginURL`.
 There, the user goes through some authentication and/or authorization flow entirely of the identity provider's choosing, after which the identity provider stores a credential with some code like this:

 ```js